a-moursi/CMPS251_Project/README.md

-# 🏬 Warehouse Management System (Console Application)
+# 🏬 Warehouse Management System

 A menu-driven console application that simulates a complete online warehouse workflow — from inventory management and discounts to customer orders and shipment tracking.